ucla-imls-open-sci/ucla-imls-open-sci.github.io/src/content/blog/2025-12-18-site-launch.md

 ---
-title: "Project Evolution: A Complete Redesign and Hub for Open Science"
+title: 'Project Evolution: A Complete Redesign and Hub for Open Science'
-date: 2025-12-18
+date: 2025-12-18T00:00:00.000Z
-author: "Tim Dennis"
+author: Tim Dennis
+description: >-
-description: "Announcing a major redesign of the Open Science for Librarians hub, featuring a modernized tech stack, unified curriculum discovery, and deep integration with The Carpentries governance."
+  Announcing a major redesign of the Open Science for Librarians hub, featuring a modernized tech stack, unified curriculum discovery, and deep integration with The Carpentries governance.
+slug: 2025-12-18-site-launch
 ---

 We are excited to unveil a major redesign and technical overhaul of the **Open Science for Librarians** website.